Summary of Research for Fadi Aloul

 F. Aloul, I. Markov, and K. Sakallah

-International Workshop on Symmetry on Constraint Satisfaction Problems (SymCon), Ithaca, New York, pp. 37-46, 2002.
+International Workshop on Symmetry on Constraint Satisfaction Problems (SymCon), Ithaca, New York, 37-46, 2002.

 Speeding up SAT search and BDD construction by detecting sparsity in SAT instances.
 This is a static or pre-processing process, i.e. variables are re-ordered before SAT search or BDD construction.
 This work released the tools “MINCE” and “FORCE”.